csimpkins/afabl-study/scala_first.md

 +---+---+---+---+---+
 ```

 In the grid world above, the bunny (B) must pursue two goals simultaneously: find food (F) and avoid the wolf (W).
 The bunny may move up, down, left, or right.
-When it finds food it consumes the food and new food appears elsewhere in the grid world, when it meets the wolf it is eaten and ``respawns'' elsewhere.
+When it finds food it consumes the food and new food appears elsewhere in the grid world, when it meets the wolf it is eaten and "respawns" elsewhere.

 The bunny world works as follows:

 - The bunny world is a discrete grid of cells.
 The bunny, wolf, and food each occupy one cell.
 - During each time step the bunny may move north, south, east, or west -- this is the bunny agent's action set.
 - Every two time steps the wolf moves towards the bunny.
 - If the bunny moves to the cell currently occupied by the food, the agent should be written to recognize this fact and give the agent an appropriate reward signal.
-In any case the simulation assumes food is ``eaten'' and new food appears elsewhere.
+In any case the simulation assumes food is "eaten" and new food appears elsewhere.
-- If the wolf moves to the cell currently occupied by the bunny it eats the bunny and the bunny ``respawns'' in a new location.
+- If the wolf moves to the cell currently occupied by the bunny it eats the bunny and the bunny "respawns" in a new location.

 For Task 1 write an agent that controls the bunny.
 The bunny should meet the wolf as little as possible and eat as much food as possible.